aaryapatil01/CS4375_Portfolio/README.md

 This is our intro assignment.

 You can access the paper [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Overview_of_ML_Aarya_Patil.pdf).
-## Portfolio Assignment 0: Getting Started
-This is our intro assignment.

-You can access the paper [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Overview_of_NLP_Aarya_Patil.pdf).

 ## Portfolio Component 1: Data Exploration
 This is our first assignment.
-We had to code statiscal functions from R in C++ and apply them to a CSV file.
+We had to code statistical functions from R in C++ and apply them to a CSV file.

 You can access my code [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/main.cpp) and the document explaining it more in depth [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%201%20(Data%20Exploration)%20Explanation.pdf).